 b.
 The green grass has withered away: The beautiful plains of Moab were wonderful grazing land.
 But now, under the hand of God’s judgment, the green grass has withered away.

 c.
-Therefore the abundance they have gained… they will carry away to the Brook of the Willows: The picture is of fleeing refugees, carrying with them all their possessions.
+Therefore the abundance they have gained…they will carry away to the Brook of the Willows: The picture is of fleeing refugees, carrying all their possessions with them.